Join the resistance.

 Down with the technological system, long live the technical autonomy of free humans!

 *(To reiterate the distinction drawn by Lewis Mumford, we oppose authoritarian techniques, which are characteristic of the technological system, to the democratic techniques used in crafts and peasant agriculture.
-To know more about this, read this article).
+To know more about this, read this article).cet article).

 There is no other way to quickly and effectively end the ongoing global extermination of living species.